amberxie88/gym-skewb/examples/README.md

 For evaluation: ```python3 baselines/run.py```

-Currently, the stable baselines model has reached 70% accuracy on three-move scrambles after ~2 hours of training.
+Currently, the stable baselines model has reached a 70% solve rate on three-move scrambles after ~2 hours of training.